 SACID has hosted many forums/presentations/seminars/symposiums to do with the health, well-being, the quality of care and the safeguarding of people who sometimes cannot speak for themselves.

-Developmental Disability Western Australia (DDWA) is the oldest and most trusted source of independent information, advocacy and support for people with intellectual and other developmental disabilities, their families and the people who support them in Western Australia.
+Developmental Disability WA was established in 1985 and is a trusted source of independent information, advocacy, education and support for people with intellectual and other developmental disability, their families and the people who support them.

 DDWA offers free membership to individuals and family members and others who have an interest in advancing the rights and needs of people with disability.

 To support people with developmental disabilities and their families to have a strong voice and seek change where needed.

 To influence government and other decision makers to make positive and lasting change.

 To build the expectations and capacity of people with developmental disability and their families.

 To inform people and families about their rights, choices and options to equitable services and supports.